 Feeling a bit nervous or unsure if an RV vacation in Alaska is right for your family?
 Let’s look at some common questions (or at least the ones we had).
-Right now is a great time to reserve an RV for 2017, several Alaska RV companies are offering discounts for early-bird booking, so best we get the willies out now, eh?
+Right now is a great time to reserve an RV for your vacation, and several Alaska RV companies are offering discounts for early-bird booking, so best we get the willies out now, eh?

 Q: Won’t my family go positively nuts being in such a small space for a week or more?

 A: It is true that RV travel involves driving, and in Alaska, it can mean hours and hours behind the wheel.
 But unlike the traditional family road trip vehicle, an RV comes equipped with several options for seating arrangements.
 A dinette table, sofa, or front seat depending upon who sits where, leaving room for games, books, or general scenery-gazing.
 At night, while space can be tight, it’s also a cozy opportunity to watch a movie together and fall asleep – warm and cozy.
 We were surprised at the amount of room a 31-foot RV had, almost too much for the four of us.

 Remember, too, that RV rentals can encompass a week, or a weekend.
 It’s up to you.

 Q: I’ve never driven any sort of large vehicle, much less an RV, so I’m a little nervous.
 What do I need to know?